 DMARC, which stands for “Domain-based Message Authentication, Reporting & Conformance,” is an email authentication policy and reporting protocol.
 DMARC defends against unauthorized use of domains by preventing direct domain impersonation within email.
 It protects brands by ensuring participating mailboxes only receive email actually sent by or on behalf of a domain.
 More information about DMARC.

 BIMI enhances your brand’s value within participating mailboxes, connecting the display of verified logos to the increased protection provided by DMARC enforcement.
-Building on the improved defense against domain impersonation and related decrease in abuse, BIMI supports increased trust with your brand.
+BIMI builds on improved authentication against domain impersonation, with the additional value of brand identification.